 Around 1 in 8 males will receive a diagnosis of prostate cancer at some point in their life.
 However, only 1 in 41 of these will die as a result.
 This is because treatment is effective, especially in the early stages and the slow-growing nature of the cancer in later stages.
 Routine screening enables doctors to detect many cases of prostate cancer before they spread.

-There are often no symptoms during the early stages of prostate cancer, but screening can detect changes that can indicate cancer.
+There are often no symptoms during the early stages of prostate cancer, but screening can detect changes that may indicate cancer.

 Males who do experience symptoms